BrianFarnhill/ScalingWebApps/guides/4-serverless.md

 4. **Review configuration of Serverless API components, incorporate it in to the load tests**
 5. [Conclusion](conclusion.md)

-Serverless APIs refer to the use of AWS services to create a web based API where the owner of the API doesn't have to maintain any servers at any point in the solution.
+Serverless APIs refer to the use of AWS services to create a web based service where the owner of the service doesn't need to maintain any servers at any point in the solution.
 There are three key services we are going to use to demonstrate this concept as part of our app today:

 1. [API Gateway](https://aws.amazon.com/api-gateway/) for managing the front end of our API
-2. [Lambda](https://aws.amazon.com/lambda/) to execute the code that respond to the API calls
+2. [Lambda](https://aws.amazon.com/lambda/) to execute the code that responds to the API calls
-3. [DynamoDB](https://aws.amazon.com/dynamodb/) to store the data that lambda will query to respond with
+3. [DynamoDB](https://aws.amazon.com/dynamodb/) to store the data that lambda will query

 The premise of this solution is that API gateway will provide the public point of contact for our API.
 It leverages CloudFront behind the scenes for it's caching, but it also allows you to configure cache settings that are not only specific to a URL, but also to specific HTTP verbs also.
-When our API gets called, rather than having a traditional web server available to respond to it, we will run a lambda function.
-Lambda lets you run your code without having to deal with the server, and you only pay for the time your code is running (as opposed to paying for the web server even when no load is present).
+When our API gets called, we will run a lambda function rather than having a traditional web server available to respond to it.
+Lambda lets you run your code without having to manage a server, and you only pay for the time your code is running, as opposed to paying for the web server even when no load is present.
 Then we we will use DynamoDB as a NoSQL data store for our API - again, this is a managed service so you don't need to manage servers here, just put data in and get it back out.

 ## Review DynamoDB

 In the AWS console go to the DynamoDB page from the services menu.
 Select "tables" from the left, and then choose "LoadTestDataStore".
 Here you see the details of our data table.

 ![Screenshot of the DynamoDB management interface](images/serverless-1.png)

-Go in to items and you can see the data you will be working with.
+Select the items tab and you can see the data you will be working with.
 It is based on the results of the query that we have been running throughout this session.
-As DynamoDB is a NoSQL based data store it is not able to perform complex queries like the one we were running, so a popular design paradigm that can be used here would be to use DynamoDB as a cache of the results that can be quick scanned and retrieved (in much the same way as we used Redis for that function previously).
+As DynamoDB is a NoSQL based data store it is not able to perform complex queries like the one we were running.
+Instead, a popular design pattern that can be used here is to use DynamoDB as a cache of the previously generated results that can be quickly scanned and retrieved.
+We used Redis in much the same way previously, but DynamoDB can be a simpler option as there is only a single service to consider compared to having both a database and a caching layer.

 Select the capacity tab.
 Here you see how Dynamo scales - through Read and Write units.
 You pay for the amount of read and write throughput that your table needs, and this can be configured to autoscale.

 ## Review Lambda

 In the AWS console go to Lambda in the services menu.
 Select the function that has "QueryFunction" in its name.

 ![Screenshot of the lambda management interface](images/serverless-2.png)